nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

     - [%resend ~]: resend private keys
     - [%ruin ships=(set ship)] : pretend breach (?)

 - there are also a lot of group theory definitions, to do elliptic curve stuff.
-Interesting....
-- Monoid, rings and groupoids are mentioned.
+Monoid, rings and groupoids are mentioned.

 ### Structure of Jael (/sys/vane/jael):